 Structured water in nature

 Structure can also be induced in water with sound frequencies and with magnetic fields.
 Nature uses a combination of methods to structure water.
-When magnetic fields, turbulence, and ionic minerals are present in and around cool water, the result is stabilized molecular structure which is capable of holding informational patterns for a very long time.
-Light frequencies (sun, moon, and stars), and the sounds of nature (crickets, birds, etc.), bring the full complement of healthy frequencies to water in its natural setting.
-The authors of Dancing with Water have referred to it as full-spectrum, living water–the ideal for human consumption.
+When magnetic fields, turbulence, and ionic minerals are present in and around water, the result is stabilization of water’s molecular structure which is capable of holding informational patterns for a very long time.
+Light frequencies (sun, moon, and stars), and the sounds of nature (crickets, birds, dolphins etc.), bring the full complement of healthy frequencies to water in its natural setting.
+The authors of Dancing with Water have referred to this as full-spectrum living water–the ideal for human consumption.

 Structured water is the canvas on which informational patterns can be imprinted.
 Nature uses movement (turbulence/vortices), and the incorporation of minerals and gasses to create a stabilized canvas on which to incorporate the full spectrum of life-giving frequencies.
 When we use these same elements, it is easy to give the structure and the life force back to the water we drink.

 Nature uses water to deliver healthful information to all her creatures.
 Water was intended to carry the vibrations of the Earth and of the cosmos which scientists have determined are necessary if we are to remain in harmony and balance.
 Water literally has the capacity to keep us “in tune. ” In a similar way, we can use water to carry individualized information—our own perfect medicine to support us with unique health challenges.
 This is the water medicine that many scientists have predicted.
 Today, it is a reality—and it is not difficult to make or to incorporate in a daily routine.
 The book, Dancing with Water (now in its second edition) gathers the science and it includes many ideas for creating powerful, personalized water remedies.